ramagalhaes/getir/README.md

 ## Running locally

-Comment line 4 on src/api/API.ts
+Comment baseURL on src/api/API.ts to `http://localhost:3004`

-uncomment line 5
+Run the scripts below

 First we need to run
 ### `npm server`